 No. Negative contribution amounts or adjustments for a prior fiscal year cannot be included in the annual report.
 If an employee did not earn compensation during the fiscal year, report contributions as zero.
 If an employee worked a portion of the year before discontinuing employment, report contributions on compensation earned while he or she was employed.

-You can submit your annual report electronically via the online report in Employer Self Service (ESS) or secure file upload.
+You can submit your annual report electronically via secure file upload or online entry in ESS.
 Use only one method to submit your report.

 To change the submission method of your annual report, call STRS Ohio toll-free at 888‑535‑4050 or send an email to Employer Reporting.